 How can an organization know it has a problem with compliance unless the risks are identified and assessed first?

 When establishing an ERM program, compliance risk is one of the areas that should be discussed at the beginning of the process.
-What are the laws, etc. that the organization are subject to?
+What are the laws, etc. that the organization is subject to?
 Examples can include labor laws, educational regulatory bodies at the federal, state and sometimes local level, the IRS, OSHA – the list goes on and on.
 When assessing all of these risks, the university needs to consider the impact to the organization and the probability of the risk occurring at a minimum.

 Following this assessment, risks are then prioritized.